Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential: Results: DESI-LIS Lg Planck

 \subsection{Mock catalogues}

-In section \ref{sec:simulations_paper3}, we described the mock catalogues prepared using the code \texttt{FLASK} with DESI-LIS observed photometric redshift errors.
-We validated our pipeline and estimated the impact of redshift bin mismatch of DESI-LIS galaxies in this section.
-We followed the procedure from \cite{Saraf2023} to estimate galaxy bias and cross correlation amplitude from simulated photometric datasets.
-In the left panel of Fig. \ref{fig:comp_params_simulations_paper3}, we compare the galaxy linear bias from the average power spectra of $300$ simulations before (blue circles) and after (red squares) accounting for redshift bin mismatch of objects.
-The average power spectra and relative differences between the averages and best-fit theoretical spectra are shown in Appendix \ref{sec_appndx:appndx_a} (Figs. \ref{fig:power_spectra_simualtions_desi_avg_gg_and_kg} and \ref{fig:power_spectra_simualtions_desi_avg_gg_and_kg_rel_err}, respectively).
-In the right panel of Fig. \ref{fig:comp_params_simulations_paper3}, we show the deviations between the estimated amplitude of cross correlation from its true value ($A=1$) in terms of standard deviation of the amplitude.
-Before leakage correction, the galaxy bias were estimated higher with $7-42\,\sigma$ deviations in three out of four tomographic bins.
+In section \ref{sec:simulations_paper3}, we describe the mock catalogues prepared using the code \texttt{FLASK} with the DESI-LIS observed photometric redshift errors.
+We validate our pipeline and estimate the impact of {the} redshift bin mismatch of DESI-LIS galaxies in this section.
+We follow the procedure from \cite{Saraf2024} to estimate galaxy bias and cross-correlation amplitude from simulated photometric datasets. {In Fig. \ref{fig:comp_params_simulations_paper3}, we show the deviations of the estimated values of the galaxy linear bias (left panel) and the amplitude of cross-correlation (right panel) from their fiducial values used in simulations in terms of standard deviations.
+The values of parameters are computed from the average power spectra of $300$ simulations before (blue circles) and after (red squares) accounting for {the} redshift bin mismatch of objects.
+The average power spectra and relative differences between the averages and best-fit theoretical spectra are shown in Appendix \ref{sec_appndx:appndx_a} (Figs. \ref{fig:power_spectra_simualtions_desi_avg_gg_and_kg} and \ref{fig:power_spectra_simualtions_desi_avg_gg_and_kg_rel_err}, respectively).} Before leakage correction, the galaxy bias {was} higher, with $7-42\,\sigma$ deviations in three out of four tomographic bins.
 The second redshift bin gives a $\sim 30\sigma$ lower estimate of the galaxy bias.
 Such large deviations in terms of errors are a consequence of small uncertainties on the galaxy bias constrained from the galaxy auto-power spectrum.
-The amplitude of cross correlations was found smaller than unity by $\sim 2\sigma, \sim 0.4\sigma \text{ and } \sim 3\sigma$ in three redshift bins, and higher by $\sim 2\sigma$ in the second redshift bin.
+We find the amplitude of cross-correlation to be smaller than unity by $\sim 2\sigma, \sim 0.4\sigma, \text{ and } \sim 3\sigma$ in three redshift bins, and higher by $\sim 2\sigma$ in the second redshift bin.
 The estimated parameters closely follow their expected values after accounting for the leakage across redshift bins.